fwqefwqef/ChronoArkMods-windy/README.md

 (Go to BepInEx -> config -> open in Notepad: windy.bossrush.cfg)

-# [Fox Orb Genderlock Removal]

-Fox Orb can be used on male characters.

 # [Minimum Skill Num]

 Change the number of minimum skills a character can have on their deck.